ericoporto/HowToBuildAPC/HOWTOBUILDAPC.md

 The best case for you should be selected by you, and there a good number of available models.
-If you looking for the best features for less money, check the websites carefully because there is usually very good cases even low prices, but they will be presented side by side with very cheaply desinged cases, and choosing wrong can result in a bad purchase.
+If you looking for the best features for less money, check the websites carefully because there is usually very good cases even low prices, but they will be presented side by side with very cheaply designed cases, and choosing wrong can result in a bad purchase.
 Be calm and read, educate yourself on what product you are buying - the case is the part that you will look for a long time and a bad purchase can sure bring a lot of regret in this area.